slytomcat/URLshortener/README.md

 If measured number of attempts is too small (1-5) then consider increasing of `Timeout` configuration value.
 Number of attempts above 200 is more then enough, you may consider to decrease `Timeout` configuration value.
 30-40 attempts allows to fulfill the space of tokens up to 70-80% before timeout errors (during request for short token) occasionally appears.

-When time-outs appears and log contains errors like `can't store a new token for 75 attempts` then it most probably means that active (not expired) token amount is near to maximum possible tokens amount (for configured token length).
+When the service time-out errors appears often and log contains many errors like `can't store a new token for 75 attempts` then it most probably means that active (not expired) token amount is near to maximum possible tokens amount (for configured token length).
 Consider increasing of token length (`TokenLength` configuration value) or decrease token expiration (`DefaultExp` configuration value and/or `exp` parameter in the request for new short URL).